hoanglong1812003/MyFirstWorkShop/content/3-Simulateattacks/3.4-Credential-exfiltration/_index.md

 Viet has set up a Remediation process to respond to this threat automatically through a Lambda function.
 We can examine the code to understand more about this process.

 1. Access [Lambda Console](https://ap-southeast-1.console.aws.amazon.com/lambda/home?region=ap-southeast-1#/begin) to ap-southeast-1.

-2.In the left navigation bar, select Functions and search for **GuardDuty-Example-Remediation-InstanceCredentialExfiltration**.
+2. In the left navigation bar, select Functions and search for **GuardDuty-Example-Remediation-InstanceCredentialExfiltration**.

 ![CredentialExfiltration](/images/3.attack/3.4/9.png)